usdigitalresponse/grants-ingest/CONTRIBUTING.md

 ## Start contributing! (pull requests)

-Before writing code, we strongly advise you to search through the exising PRs or issues to make sure that nobody is already working on the same thing.
+Before writing code, we strongly advise you to search through the existing PRs or issues to make sure that nobody is already working on the same thing.
 If you are unsure, it is always a good idea to open an issue to get some feedback.

 Things you will need:
 - Basic `git` proficiency.